Gakus150/Hello-World/README.md

 Hub Repo

 Hi
-I have looking for good supplements and organic smoothies on the internet.
+I have been looking for good supplements and organic smoothies on the internet.
 I want to increase my energy level naturally Thanks